 ICF Coaching Credential Guide

-First of all, thank you for caring enough about coaching to be interested in working towards an ICF coach credential.
+Thank you for caring enough about coaching to be interested in working towards your ICF coaching credential.

 The ICF’s website must be your go to place to research on how to get certified as an ICF Credentialed Coach.

 Many of our qualified certified life coaches, business coaches and specialty coaches have walked the path of becoming ACC, PCC and then MCC credentialed.

 I’m going to give you my personal advice, inspiration and guidance to help you on the path towards coach certification, be as smooth as possible.

 As someone who holds an MCC ICF credential and as a teacher of MCC and PCC coaches, I can also offer you valuable insight into some of the most limiting obstacles that you are likely to face.